Title: Danny Phantom: Hunting in the Night.

 Rating: Rating: T

 Spoilers: The story could take place somewhere after "Frightmare" but before "Phantom Planet."

 Main characters: Danny Phantom/Fenton, Vlad Plasmius/Masters, Skulker.

-Outside characters: Jacqueline (human, limited role), Juukka (ghost, important role) and several citizens of Amity Park.
+Outside characters: Jacqueline (human, limited role), Juukka (animal ghost, important role) and several citizens of Amity Park.

 Bluemoonalto and Pearl84, I want to thank you both from the bottom of my heart for all your beta-reading, help, advice, support and patience.
 Without you both I would never have been able to post this fanfic or even finish it.
 I'm really grateful for your help.
-Thank you for everything, my friends!
+Thank you for everything!

 Danny Phantom fanfic: Hunting in the Night